Yule: 9 Ways to Celebrate the Cosy Magic of Winter

 Winter is the perfect time to embrace some hygge.

-Hygge is a Danish word meaning something similar to ‘cosiness’ in English.
+Hygge is a Danish word, roughly similar to ‘cosiness’ in English.

 It’s more than just a word though, it’s a way of embracing the stillness of winter and slowing down to enjoy life’s simple pleasures.